Impact Whey Protein Review

 Value for money

-Coming in at £47 for 5kg – that’s just 0.9p per gram – Impact Whey Protein is simply miles ahead of the competition when it comes to value for money.
+At the time of writing, Impact Whey comes in at £47 for 5kg – that’s just 0.9p per gram – putting it simply miles ahead of the competition when it comes to value for money.

 Note: If you’re still buying your protein from the high street or from big name brands, what the frig are you doing?
 Don’t be a knobhead, save yourself some cash!